rocksoncodes/rocksoncodes/README.md

 ## About Me
 I’m Michael Rockson, a software developer with a business driven mindset.
 I care more about solving your problem than building something technically impressive or complex.
-Clean architecture matters, good patterns matter but only because they make the solution cheaper to maintain and easier to grow.
 That’s the principle behind everything I build.

 In practice, this means every technical decision I make serves the outcome you’re actually paying for: a system that works, solves the right problem from the start and remains something your team can confidently maintain and grow to meet new demands.